jatcwang/difflicious/docs/docs/docs/BasicDiffers.md

 ---
 layout: docs
-title:  "Types of Differ"
+title:  "Basic Differs"
-permalink: docs/types-of-differs
+permalink: docs/basic-differs
 ---

-# Types of Differs
+# Basic Differs

-Here we list the kinds of Differs and how you can use them.
+This page covers basic `Differ` instances, including value Differs, collection Differs, and Differs for types that should always be ignored.

 The examples below assume the following imports: